 1. Only users with Staff accounts can initiate Meets.
 It is recommended that Meets with a learner involved should be created using a meeting nickname.
 This can be done directly from Google Meet and Meets created through Google Classroom will automatically be created with a nickname which will make up the Meet link shown in the Classroom.
 It is advised that Classroom is used when you want to have a video call with learners.

 3. When a Meet is set up within a Classroom by adding it to the settings, there will be a Meet link generated and it can be displayed on the Classroom stream.
+This can be reset or hidden through the settings by a teacher.

 7. Meets created through Google Calendar or Google Meet have a join code or and associated URL, i.e. meet.google.com/xxx-xxxx-xxx.
 These types of Meets can be attended by people external to the organisation and attendees (including learners) could re-join without staff being present if these are not ended.